-Otherwise the token set is finite.
-This means that the token set can be effectively represented by a nonnegative integer counter: its cardinality.
-When the contest starts (or when the user starts its per-user timeframe, see USACO-like contests) the set will be filled with token\initial tokens (i.e. the counter is set to token\initial).
+If the token set is finite it can be effectively represented by a non-negative integer counter: its cardinality.
+When the contest starts (or when the user starts its per-user time-frame, see USACO-like contests) the set will be filled with token\gen\initial tokens (i.e. the counter is set to token\gen\initial).
 If the set is not empty (i.e. the counter is not zero) the user can use a token.
 After that, the token is discarded (i.e. the counter is decremented by one).
-New tokens can be generated during the contest: token\gen\number new tokens will be given to the user after every token\gen\time minutes from the start (note that token\gen\number can be zero, thus disabling token generation).
-If token\max is set to a positive integer, the set cannot contain more than token\max tokens, therefore generation of new tokens will stop at that value (unset token\max to disable this limit).
+New tokens can be generated during the contest: token\gen\number new tokens will be given to the user after every token\gen\interval minutes from the start (note that token\gen\number can be zero, thus disabling token generation).
+If token\gen\max is set, the set cannot contain more than token\gen\max tokens (i.e. the counter is capped at that value).
+Generation will continue but will be ineffective until the contestant uses a token.
+Unset token\gen\max to disable this limit.

-The use of tokens can be limited with token\min\interval and token\total: users have to wait at least token\min\interval seconds after they used a token before they can use another one (this parameter can be zero), and they cannot use more that token\total tokens in total (this parameter can be unset).
-Note that token\total has no effect if the token set is infinite.
+The use of tokens can be limited with token\max\number and token\min\interval: users cannot use more that token\max\number tokens in total (this parameter can be unset), and they have to wait at least token\min\interval seconds after they used a token before they can use another one (this parameter can be zero).
+These have no effect in case of infinite tokens.

 Having a finite set of both contest- and task-tokens can be very confusing, for the contestants as well as for the contest administrators.
-Therefore it's common to limit just one type of tokens, setting the other type to be infinite, in order to make the general token availability depend only on the availability of that type (e.g. if you just want to enforce a contest-wide limit on tokens set the contest-token set to be finite and set all task-token sets to be infinite).
+Therefore it is common to limit just one type of tokens, setting the other type to be infinite, in order to make the general token availability depend only on the availability of that type (e.g. if you just want to enforce a contest-wide limit on tokens set the contest-token set to be finite and set all task-token sets to be infinite).
 CWS is aware of this "implementation details" and when one type is infinite it just shows information about the other type, calling it simply "token" (i.e. removing the "contest-" or "task-" prefix).